LouisFriedmann/Louis-Fitness/README.md

 # Louis Fitness
 Welcome to Louis Fitness, the website that allows you to set new goals for yourself, create new workouts, and keep track of your progress!

-View the official website here: [https://louisfit.pythonanywhere.com](https://louisfit.pythonanywhere.com)
+View the official website here: <a href="https://louisfit.pythonanywhere.com" target="_blank">https://louisfit.pythonanywhere.com</a>

 ## __Overview__
 "Louis Fitness" is a free-to-use website, allowing its users to set fitness goals for themselves, make their own workouts, and view their achievements in a simple and organized way.